-Official languages of Tanzania are Swahili and English.
-In Zanzibar, Arabic is widely spoken, and in the mainland, there are many local languages of the Bantu group.
+The official languages of Tanzania are Swahili and English.
+In Zanzibar, Arabic is widely spoken, and on the mainland, there are many local languages of the Bantu group.

 The local currency is the Tanzanian Shilling (TZS).
 The domain is .tz and the country code is +255.